jmablog/jamovi-worksheets/01-Descriptive-Data/Jamovi-Descriptive-Data.md

 \wordtoc

-# Week 1
+# Getting familiar with Jamovi

-In this first week, we will mostly just be getting used to how to use Jamovi, and how to set up our data.
+In this section, we will mostly just be getting used to how to use Jamovi, and how to set up our data.

-## Installing Jamovi
+## Installing Jamovi on your own computer

-Download Jamovi for your computer from:
+As Jamovi is a free and open-source application, you can easily install it on your own computer.
+Download the Jamovi installer for your system from:

 [https://www.jamovi.org/download.html](https://www.jamovi.org/download.html)

-If given the option, choose the '**Solid**' installation version.

-Jamovi is just a regular application installation for Windows and Mac, but Jamovi is also available for Linux and Chromebooks with some extra steps.
-For full instructions on how to install Jamovi for any system, see section 1 of the **Jamovi user-guide** here:
+If given the option, choose the '**Solid**' version.
+Once the installer is downloaded, double-click on it to install Jamovi to your computer.
+For a full walk-through and instructions on how to install Jamovi, see section 1 of the **Jamovi user-guide** here:

 ‌[https://www.jamovi.org/user-manual.html](https://www.jamovi.org/user-manual.html)

+Jamovi is just a regular application installation for Windows and Mac, but Jamovi is also available for Linux and Chromebooks with some extra steps (see the user-guide link above for more detail).
 If for some reason you cannot install Jamovi on your computer, you can use an online version of Jamovi here:

 [https://cloud.jamovi.org/](https://cloud.jamovi.org/)